 The penal code outlaws denial of Nazi, communist, or other genocide, providing for prison sentences of six months to three years for public denial, questioning, approval of, or attempts to justify the genocide committed by the Nazis.
 The law also prohibits the incitement of hatred based on religion and provides for penalties of up to three years’ imprisonment.

-Foreign religious workers must obtain long-term residence and work permits to remain in the country more than 90 days.
+Foreign religious workers from European Economic Area countries or Switzerland must obtain long-term residence and work permits to remain in the country for more than 90 days.
 There is no special visa category for religious workers; foreign missionaries and clergy are required to meet the conditions for a standard work permit.

 The law designates January 27 as Holocaust Remembrance Day.